-The European Union’s General Data Protection Regulation (GDPR) is a sweeping new regulation addressing the handling of personal data and documentation of such processes, applies to all organizations operating within the EU.
-It outlines several rights of the individual for explicit consent on how personal data can be used, processed, transmitted, as well as how any such data must be protected.
-The regulation entered into force on 24 May 2016 and applies since 25 May 2018.
+The European Union’s General Data Protection Regulation (GDPR) is a sweeping new regulation addressing the handling of personal data and documentation of processes pertaining to personal data processing.
+GDPR applies to all organizations operating within the European Union (EU).
+The regulation came into force 24 May 2016, and became enforceable 25 May 2018.

-The regulation is an essential step to strengthen individuals' fundamental rights in the digital age and facilitate business by clarifying rules for companies and public bodies in the digital single market.
-A single law will also do away with the current fragmentation in different national systems and unnecessary administrative burdens.
+The regulation is an essential step to strengthen individuals' fundamental rights in the digital age and facilitate business by standardizing rules for organizations and public authorities across different countries and supervisory authorities.
+A single law also does away with the fragmentation in different national systems and unnecessary administrative burdens.

-Reaching compliance continues to be a major institutional project involving all units throughout Webster system.
-As part of compliance, an institution must document the processes it has in place for collecting, using and managing personal data, and maintain records of consent for such data.
+Reaching compliance continues to be a major institutional project involving all units throughout the Webster University system.
 Fines for failing to comply with the GDPR provisions can be up to €20,000,000 or 4% of an institution's annual revenue (whichever is higher).

 Information about GDPR and understanding GDPR: